Anaconda Copper: "Copper Collar"

 The term copper collar, coined in the late 1800s, was a metaphor used to describe a person or company directly controlled by the Anaconda Company.

 From the 1920s until 1959, journalists working at the newspapers could write nothing that clashed with the company's business enterprises.
 Journalists were thus not allowed to develop and exercise their professional skills through their news judgment - lawyers and accountants made news judgments, not journalists — and were frozen for decades in this pre-professional model.

-By 1920, the Anaconda Company owned several of the states newspapers including the Butte Post, Butte Miner, Anaconda Standard, Daily Missoulian, Helena Independent, and Billings Gazette.
+By 1920, the Anaconda Company owned several Montana newspapers including the Butte Post, Butte Miner, Anaconda Standard, Daily Missoulian, Helena Independent, and Billings Gazette.
 The Anaconda Company controlled the economic and political dealings throughout Montana well into the mid-1900s.

 As the state's largest employer, Anaconda dominated Montana politics.
 In the political arena the "copper collar" symbolized influence, wealth, and power.

 In 1894, Montana held an election to decide which city would be its capital.
 Marcus Daly, an Anaconda supporter, used his power over the papers to further his cause.
 While campaigning, "Anaconda's supporters portrayed Helena as a center of avarice and elitism while promoting their choice as the pick of the working man.
 In return, Helena's backers claimed that if the victory should go to their opponent the entire state would be strangled by the "copper collar" of Daly's Anaconda Copper Mining Company."
 Daly's campaign was unsuccessful and Helena became the state's capital.

 Flexing its political muscle again in 1903, the Anaconda Company closed down operations within all of Montana, putting 15,000 men out of work until the legislature enacted the regulations it demanded.

 Montanans were angered by this decision and from that point forward, to suggest a politician "wore a copper collar", could cost him the election.